New Mexico Minimum Coverage Car Insurance: Requirements and Costs (October 2024)

 Average Cost of Minimum Coverage Car Insurance in New Mexico

-While many factors influence the cost of minimum car insurance rates, age is the most significant.
+Many factors influence the cost of minimum car insurance rates, but age is the most significant.
 In New Mexico, drivers aged 22 to 29 have the highest premiums due to their higher likelihood of being involved in accidents and less driving experience.

 The table below presents the average minimum coverage cost in New Mexico per age group.